 For full disclosure, you’ll get a decent cup of cold brewed java with almost any bean.
 The roast is more important than the bean origin.
 So if you have a lighter roast in your pantry, just try it now.
 I am a perfectionist, so every time I make coffee, I aim for greatness.

 This is one of the fewest coffee beans specially selected and roasted for cold brew.
 To be honest, I haven't tried the beans, but I have a good friend who highly recommended it.
 In my opinion, just the fact that a roaster created this product specifically for cold brewing, makes it attractive.

 The final cup is very rich compared to other beans brewed the same way.
 The profile is complex, including floral notes with a strong chocolate finish.
-The coffee is very smooth, even for cold press.
+The coffee is very smooth, even for a cold press.

 Cold Brew has Low Acidity

 Cold brew coffee is prized for many things.
-Two aspects I wanted to touch up on are the low acid levels in the final cup, and the fact that it is less irritant to the stomach of sensitive people.
+Two aspects I wanted to touch upon are the low acid levels in the final cup and the fact that it is less irritant to the stomach of sensitive people.
 Some will say it’s the same thing.
-In fact acidity in coffee is not what upsets the stomach.
+In fact, acidity in coffee is not what upsets the stomach.

-With longer steeping you get more body, and you extract more of the dark chocolate flavour.
+With longer steeping, you get more body, and you extract more of the dark chocolate flavor.
 The medium roast ensures that no burned tones are passed into your cup.
-I love these beans, and I use them for various brews, not only for cold press.
+I love these beans, and I use them for various brews, not only for cold brew.